-For more information about the National Child Protection Training Center, contact the Regional Director, Stephanie Smith, at 479-986-4055.
-For additional information on the credit Certificate Program for Child Advocacy Studies (CAST) please contact the Social and Behavioral Sciences Division at 479-619-4149.
+For more information about the National Child Protection Training Center, contact the Director of Education for the Melba Shewmaker Southern Region NCPTC, Rita Farrell, at 479-986-4044.
+For additional information on the credit Certificate Program for Child Advocacy Studies (CAST), please contact the Social and Behavioral Sciences Division at 479-619-4149.